db-inf/LoadFonts/README.md

 Windows prefers the font files to be in the Windows\Fonts folder, which is not where I want them.

-Font management software like Bitstream Font Navigator let you put the files where you want them, and places a reference to them under the registry key `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Fonts`.
-But Windows tries to load these fonts before my network shares or VirtualBox shared folders are ready, with as result that they are not loaded at all.
+Font management software like Bitstream Font Navigator lets you put the files where you want them, and 'installs' fonts by placing a reference to them under the registry key `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Fonts`.
+But Windows tries to load these fonts before it can access my network shares or VirtualBox shared folders, with as result that they are not loaded at all.

 That made me write this simple program, that uses the Windows function `AddFontResource(filename)` to make the fonts available to every windows application.
 My setup has a link to **LoadFonts.exe** in my `Start Menu\Programs\Startup` folder (or whatever it is called in English, I am not sure about that).
 Until now, my shared network drive that holds the fonts I want has always been ready by the time LoadFonts.exe is run from this link.